sleeyderx/MyVimrc/README.md

-This file is for setting in .vimrc
+This file is for settings in .vimrc